ZacheryCalahan/OppoT2/oppot2-docs/docs/cpu/instructions.md

 Because interrupts can be chained together, this is a way to save the return address onto the stack.
 Some ISRs may not be capable of handling out of order input, and should be disabled with the [CSRW](instructions.md#csrw) instruction.

-# INT?
+# INT
 Trigger a software interrupt.
+(Not yet implemented into the CPU.)

 ### Syntax
 `INT rA`